poralix/rspamd/README.md

 ## DESCRIPTION

-The plugin provides administrators an access from DirectAdmin (the hosting panel) to a simple control interface for Rspamd spam filtering system.
+The plugin provides administrators an access from DirectAdmin (the hosting panel) to a simple control interface for Rspamd (spam filtering system).

 The Rspamd Web-UI provides basic functions for setting metric actions, scores, viewing statistic and learning.